Quill Lakes

 Overview

-Birds use the Quill Lakes for feeding and roosting during spring and fall migrations.
+The Quill Lakes are an important feeding and roosting site during spring and fall migrations.
 Spring migration begins approximately the second week of May and is complete by the second week of June.
 Fall migration begins the second week of July and extends well into September in most years.

 Ecology and Conservation

-Cattle ranching, cereal grain farming, recreation (bird watching), and hunting are the primary land uses at the site.
+Cattle ranching, cereal grain farming, potassium sulfate mining, recreation (bird watching and hunting) are the primary land uses at the site.

-Current threats at the site include high water levels and unregulated and unlicensed wetland drainage into the Quill Lakes from agricultural lands in the lakes’ watershed.
+Current threats at the site include high water levels and unregulated and unlicensed wetland drainage into the Quill Lakes from surrounding agricultural lands.
+Because the lakes have no natural outlet inflows into the lake continue to cause the lakes to remain flooded.